ClericPy/ichrome/README.md

 - In desperate need of a stable toolkit to communicate with Chrome browser (or other Blink-based browsers such as Chromium)
   - `ichrome` includes fast http & websocket connections (based on aiohttp) within an **asyncio** environment
 - Pyppeteer is awesome
-  - But I don't need so much
-  - Spelling of pyppeteer is confused
+  - But I don't need so much, and the spelling of pyppeteer is confused
   - Event-driven architecture(EDA) is not always smart.
 - Selenium is slow
   - Webdriver often comes with memory leak
     - PhantomJS development is suspended
-  - No native `asyncio` support
+  - No native coroutine(`asyncio`) support
-- Playwright(Python) comes too late
+- Playwright comes too late
-  - This may be a good choice for both `sync` and `async` usage, but its source code is NodeJS.
+  - This may be a good choice for both `sync` and `async` usage
+  - But its core code is based on Node.js, which is hard for monkey patching

 # Features